LeeJunho-AI/Studying_Math_for_AI_with_Python/README.md

-# Studying "Probabilistic Machine Learning"
+# Studying Math for AI with Python"
 Studying Math for AI with Python